 What are Land Use Restrictive Agreements in Commercial Real Estate?

 In certain multifamily real estate projects, an owner/developer will give up some of their rights via a Land Use Restrictive Agreement, or LURA, in order to receive tax credits in the future.
-The LURA will specifically document the restrictions placed upon the property, and typically help guarantee that the project will receive a specific number of LIHTC credits over a specific time period.
+The LURA specifically documents the restrictions placed upon the property and typically helps guarantee that the project receives a specific number of LIHTC credits over a specific time period.

 LURAs usually have two stages, a 15-year compliance period, which is enforced by the IRS, and a secondary, extended-use period, which is also usually 15 years.
-The extended-use period is enforced by the state in which a project is located, so the specific nature of that enforcement can vary by location.
-However, the duration of LIHTC credits does not change just because a project is subject to a LURA; the credits will still be spread out over a 10-year period.
+The extended-use period is enforced by the state in which a project is located, so the specific nature of that enforcement often varies by location.
+However, the duration of LIHTC credits does not change just because a project is subject to a LURA.
+The credits are still spread out over a 10-year period.